 Fat gets a bit of a bad rep but its actually pretty essential; it coats membranes, insulates tissues and protects vital organs, but its important to know which fat to eat and which to avoid!

 Types of fats?

 It’s important to first distinguish the different types of fats; there are three main types of major dietary fat that are most commonly talked about:

 Saturated fats are easy to distinguish as they’re solid at room temperature, these are mostly found in red meat and coconut/palm oil.
 Although saturated fats aren’t necessarily bad for you, they don’t offer the same health benefits as unsaturated fat.
 It’s important to not over-do it and eat more red meat than normal – an alternative healthier protein source would be fish, lentils or beans.

 These are liquid at room temperature – consisting of oils mostly from plants, for example corn/peanut oil.
-There are also monounsaturated and polyunsaturated fats which are considered the healthy fats, these are found in avocados, nuts and sunflower oil – of which are questioned to lower blood cholesterol and potentially lower the risk for heart disease.
+There are also monounsaturated and polyunsaturated fats which are considered the healthy fats, these are found in avocados, nuts and sunflower oil.

 Most commonly known as man-made fats, produced by a chemical process known as hydrogenation; where hydrogen is added to liquid oil, often to harden the structure.